edibotopic/edibotopic-website/content/diary/_index.md

 Plant-based milk is manufactured with fortificants (calcium) and thickeners (gellan) to mimic animal milk.

-When 3D printers became more available, food scientists immediately thought _maybe this can help us mimic meat_, not _maybe this can make something new_.
+When 3D printers became more available, food scientists immediately thought _maybe this can help us mimic meat_, not _maybe this can be put to use in making something new_.

 Infant formula is formulated to mimic human breast milk.
 This "humanisation" is a biomickry from a source biological system (bovine) to a target (human).

-Meal-replacers mimic the nutritional profile -- if not the textural complexity or cultural function -- of meals.
+Meal-replacers mimic the nutritional profile — if not the textural complexity or cultural function — of meals.

 High-protein drinks are modified to reduce mouth coating, so that they mimic the texture of low-protein drinks.

+Beef is stored in modified atmosphere packaging, so that it retains the red colour of freshly-butchered meat, long after it would normally persist.

 Low-fat foods are modified to enhance their texture, so that they have a luxurious quality similar to higher fat foods.